vetcalc/vetcalc-db-tool/scripts/README.md

 # Why

-Here are scripts for managing the Postges database using podman on Fedora Linux.
+Here are scripts for managing the Postgres database using podman on Fedora Linux.

 The scripts are written in Python to promote readability, though the same